FAQs on the Leap Motion SDK Agreement

 What does the SDK Agreement allow me to do?

-The SDK Agreement lets you develop and test Leap Motion-enabled applications using our SDK, and also gives you distribution rights for almost all such applications - the exception is for Specialized Applications, which we explain below.
+The SDK Agreement lets you develop and test Leap Motion-enabled applications using our SDK, and also gives you distribution rights for many applications - the exception is for Specialized Applications, which we explain below.

 What is a Specialized Application, and why must I contact Leap Motion if I want to distribute one?

-Basically, a Specialized Application is a Leap Motion-enabled application which is: (i) priced at more than US$500 (or $240/year if on a subscription or similar basis); (ii) for use with a system, machine or device (other than a PC), priced at more than US$500 (or $240/year if on a subscription or similar basis); or (iii) designed for use with or control of industrial, military, commercial or medical equipment.
+Basically, a Specialized Application is a Leap Motion-enabled application which is: (i) priced at more than US$500 (or $240/year if on a subscription or similar basis); (ii) for use with a system, machine or device (other than a PC, mobile phone or VR/AR headset), priced at more than US$500 (or $240/year if on a subscription or similar basis); or (iii) designed for use with or control of industrial, military, commercial or medical equipment, or (iv) designed or primarily used for an industrial, military or medical use.

 If you would like to distribute a Specialized Application, please contact our business development team at email@example.com.

-We do not allow distribution under the SDK Agreement of applications at any price if the application is to control industrial, military, commercial or medical equipment.
+We do not allow distribution under the SDK Agreement of applications at any price if the application is to control industrial, military, commercial or medical equipment, or for industrial, military or medical use.
 Again, we believe that for these uses it is appropriate to have a separate agreement.

 Does Leap Motion have a standard agreement for Specialized Applications?